 in the red cave of your widow’s unbearable cry,

 Duffy extends the stillness of the first stanza into the opening of the second.
 The stagnant poet, ‘stooped at the lip of your open grave’ is watching the coffin in the funeral ceremony.
 The first instance of movement occurs when Duffy throws ‘a fistful of earth’ on the grave – burying her friend.
 The oxymoronic ‘hard rain’ and ‘tough confetti’ compound a sense of disbelief.
-The use of oxymoron presents conflicting emotions, Duffy unable to understand the death of her friend.
+The use of oxymorons presents conflicting emotions, and Duffy is unable to understand the death of her friend.

 The contrast between the sound of the ‘wood’ as earth bounced upon it, compared to the silence of the body is moving.
 Duffy focuses on the semantics of the body, ‘your eyes, your tongue, your soundless ears’ all silent.
 Silence and stillness once again prevail in Death and the Moon.

 Duffy presents contrasting reactions to the death, Marcangeli’s ‘unbearable cry’ and Duffy’s own ‘living sleep’.
 Both experience deep grief at Henri’s passing, but articulate it in different ways.
 The poet presents the funeral in snapshot images, at once surreal and moving.

 is huge, mute, and you are further forever than that.